Xaibe

-Xaibe (/ʃaɪˈbeɪ/) is small rural settlement in the country of Belize mainly consisting of people from the Yucatec Maya ethnicity.
+Xaibe (/ʃaɪˈbeɪ/) is a small rural settlement in the country of Belize mainly consisting of people from the Yucatec Maya ethnicity.
 It is located in Corozal District.
 The name Xaibe literally means 'crossroads'.
 The people of the Maya civilization often traversed across the village to reach other Maya villages.
 The population of the village is very small.
 The last available data of the population of Xaibe in 2010 revealed that it had a modest population of approximately 1,575 people.
 There is, however, evidence of the fact that the people belonging to the Maya civilization resided in the Xaibe village.
 These people then gradually shifted to Mexico, just across the border at the time of the Caste War of Yucatán.
 The village is known for celebrating the Maya tradition Hanal Pixan which means "food for the souls" also known as Day of the Dead.

+Demographics

+At the time of the 2010 census, Xaibe had a population of 1,575.
+Of these, 96.2% were Mestizo, 1.5% Mixed, 0.6% Creole, 0.5% Mennonite, 0.3% Caucasian, 0.3% East Indian, 0.3% Ketchi Maya, 0.1% Asian, 0.1% Mopan Maya, 0.1% Yucatec Maya and 0.1% others.

+In terms of languages spoken (multiple answers allowed), 98.4% spoke Spanish, 59.7% English, 7.9% Creole, 4.4% Yucatec Maya, 0.2% German, 0.2% Ketchi Maya, 0.2% Mopan Maya, 0.1% Mandarin or Cantonese and 0.1% other languages; 0.1% could not speak.

 Disasters

 Because of its location on the Caribbean coastline, it is vulnerable to tropical cyclones; Hurricane Janet and Hurricane Dean, both Category 5 storms, made landfall near Xaibe village in 1955 and 2007 respectively.
 The village was badly damaged by Hurricane Janet in 1955 and was substantially rebuilt.